mlafleur/office-js-docs/excel/resources/filter.md

 ### apply(criteria: FilterCriteria)
 Apply the given filter criteria on the given column.
+The same functionality can be achieved with any of the following helper methods.

 #### Syntax
 ```js